 Author: Joyce Pang

 This is the last blog of our three-part series on RBC Economics’ recently published report “Untapped Potential: Canada needs to close its immigrant wage gap”.
-In the first blog, we talked about networking and how Arrive Connections can help newcomers succeed in the labour market.
+In the first blog, we talked about how networking can help newcomers succeed in the labour market.
 In the previous blog, we discussed the “untapped potential” of immigrants and what it means for Canada.